heyuan7676/ts_eQTLs/README.md

 We notice that the cophenetic coefficient can be affected by sparsity in the decomposed matrices given different settings of alpha1 and lambda1 with fixed K. To gain more stable matrix decomposition results, we compare the average cophenetic coefficient with multiple settings for alpha1 and lambda1.

-In the demo data, different implementations of K doesn't result in obvious difference in the cophenetic coefficient, and thus we do not to filter on K. However, We observe that some implementations push factors to be zero and thus the real number of factors reached is different from the assigned number of factors.
-We choose number of learned factors to be those with median cophenetic coefficient > 0.9.
+In the demo data, different implementations of K doesn't result in an obvious difference in the cophenetic coefficient, and thus we do not filter on K. However, We observe that some implementations push factors to be zero and thus the real number of factors reached is different from the assigned number of factors.
+We choose the number of learned factors to be those with median cophenetic coefficient > 0.9.

 ![alt text](https://github.com/heyuan7676/ts_eQTLs/blob/master/output/choose_para_K.png)
 ![alt text](https://github.com/heyuan7676/ts_eQTLs/blob/master/output/choose_para_nFactors.png)